 The function CheckEvenOdd

 takes an integer as input and returns a string indicating whether the number is "Even" or "Odd".
-This is a simple yet effective demonstration of how to create and use functions in SQL Server.
+This is a common task in programming, and creating a function for it allows for code reuse and better organization.

 Code Breakdown